-We are Mount Sinai postdocs forming a union to improve the postdoc experience at Mount Sinai and to increase our voice as researchers locally and nationally.
+Through our union, Mount Sinai postdocs are improving the postdoc experience at Mount Sinai and increasing our voice as researchers locally and nationally.

 Postdocs make essential contributions to the world-class research conducted at Mount Sinai, but many of us still struggle to pay high housing and other costs in New York City, lack secure rights in the workplace, and face increasing uncertainty about our futures given the precarious nature of science funding and unstable regulation of visas and work authorization in recent years.

 We join a growing national movement of researchers and other academics forming unions with the UAW to improve our lives and our work.
 UAW postdocs and graduate student workers across the country have made a difference advocating for science research funding, fair visa and immigration policies, and better working conditions in all academic institutions.

 We have already seen the power of organized postdocs at major research institutions to dramatically improve their working conditions through unionization with United Auto Workers, including right here in NYC where researchers at Columbia University formed the first union for postdocs at a private institution in the United States, UAW Local 4100.
 By building on their experience we can continue to raise standards for researcher working conditions across the city.

 Hear from some colleagues about why they support the union for postdocs at Mount Sinai.